iniakunhuda/bank-parser-indonesia/README.md

 # Bank Report Parser Indonesia

-This project is a simple web application that converts bank statements into CSV format.
-It supports various bank formats and allows users to select the type of statement, upload the PDF, and download the parsed transactions in CSV format.
+This project is a simple web application that converts bank statements into Table format.
+It supports various bank formats and allows users to select the type of statement, upload the PDF, and read the parsed transactions in Table format.

 ## Features